 Nothing about this was easy, and oddly, YouTube wasn’t much help.
 Dry-stack rock may have the smallest YouTube presence of anything we’ve tried out here.

 They don’t look as strong as they are.
 We can lean on them and not knock anything over.
 However, part of the beauty of dry-stack rock is it’s infinitely tweakable and re-stackable.

 We’ve had enough rock fun for a while, so Chris used wood on the boxes in the front, which follows the lines of the barn nicely anyway.

 If all goes well, this box will be ablaze with wildflowers and happy pollinators by summer.
 I’ve been making trips to Eden Brothers in Arden, NC, to stock up on seeds.
 It would be easy enough to order seeds online, but Arden isn’t too far away, and it’s fun to walk around the warehouse and talk to their botanist.

-Next up: soil delivery and amendments, and finish one more small rock border for a monarch garden where the sinkhole used to be.
+Next up: soil delivery and amendments, and a small rock border for a monarch garden where the sinkhole used to be.
 Then, planting!

 Honorable mention: We watched Homestead Rescue, a reality show where the cast helps struggling homesteads.
 Besides giving cool tips to solve some of the riddles we face out here, the show spotlights a core culprit of homestead failure: taking on too much, too fast.
 Watching others’ struggles reminds us why it took so long to get here and makes us feel good about our patience.

-There’s so much more to do – like keep everything alive and build a dome – but reaching this season was a massive accomplishment.
+There’s much more to do – like keep everything alive and build a dome – but reaching this season was a massive accomplishment.
 Here’s to good vibes for a prosperous spring.
-Thanks for reading!
+Thanks for reading.